 Blessings, and good luck!

-I can relate to your story and feelings, but mostly for concern for your loving and supporting wife.
+Marti, I can relate to your story and feelings, but mostly for concern for your loving and supporting wife.
 I am single and am very lucky to have two/three gg’s who support and help me be Patrice.
 I’ve had makeup applied and received great hints while dressed at Macys, Bloomingdales, etc. I have been accompanied by one of my friends.
 I was dressed and passed very well.
 I am very lucky to have these friends who help me.
 I should always consider them first, in my case.
-Take care of your wife and learn to accept her feelings for Marti.
-You both are very lucky to have each other.
+Take care of your wife and learn to accept her feelings for Marti.… Read more »

 Talking a problem solving approach, get out of there.
 The guy mean self centered.
 Also a fetishist, and demented.
 Shame you try so hard only to have your heart broken.
 Get out of the situation and find a mate deserving of your love and loyalty.